open/close all folders

 - Petting Zoo Person: The only Org to resemble an animal, for a reason.

 - Savage Wolves: An antagonistic wolf and, when Merrick first puts on his mask, he says "Evil spirit of the wolf..."

 - Spared by the Adaptation: While Rouki is killed in Gaoranger, Zen-Aku decides to atone for his misdeeds.

 Mandilok | (Voice actor: Barbara Goodson as the female voice, Esra Weisz as the male voice)

 - Ambiguous Gender: Since Mandilok has two voices, one male and one female.
-Lampshaded when Jindrax doesn't know whether to use "sir" or "ma'am" when addressing.
+Lampshaded when Jindrax doesn't know whether to use "sir" or "ma'am" when addressing Mandilok.

-- Big Eater: It's overall goal is to eat whatever it finds, whether it be be buildings, food or even people.
+- Big Eater: To the point of Extreme Omnivore.
+Mandilok's overall goal is to eat whatever he finds, whether it be buildings, food or even people.

-- Ungrateful Bastard: After Toxica and Jindrax free it, Mandilok treats them with no respect, even temporarily replacing them with new duke Orgs.
+- Ungrateful Bastard: After Toxica and Jindrax free him, Mandilok treats them with no respect, even temporarily replacing them with new duke Orgs.

 - Greater-Scope Villain: They gave Ransik some of his powers in Time Force, which led to his rise as the greatest criminal of the future.